log0div0/testo/docs/tutorials/13 - disks_import/README.md

 ![Disk size](imgs/ubuntu_desktop_disk.png)

-This is the disk we'll later import into the `ubuntu_desktop` machine, so let's give it the size of 10 Gigabytes (just like in the previous guide).
+This is the disk we'll later import into the `ubuntu_desktop` machine, so let's give it the size of 10 Gigabytes (just like in the previous tutorial).

 When the virtual machine is created, just install the OS manually.